eonx-com/standards/readme.md

 PATHS=app,src,tests

 ########## PHP COPY/PASTE DETECTOR CONFIGURATION ##########
-# Whether or not to run phpstan as part of lctools, won't run if binary/vendor package is missing
+# Whether or not to run php copy/paste detector, will run if phpcpd binary is found
 PHPCPD_ENABLED=true
 # The minimum number of lines which need to be duplicated to count as copy/paste
 PHPCPD_MIN_LINES=5